helix-foundation/currency/contracts/governance/README.md

 is given 1 hour more of challenge times in which to submit any additional challenges, if able.

 ###### Security Notes
   - The root hash must exist.
   - Can only be called if the root hash is not yet accepted.
   - Only proposer of the root hash can respond to a challenge.
   - The challenge must exist.
   - The challenge response time must not be over.
   - The account must have the claimed balance.
   - The Merkle proof must verify correctly
   - If the index is 0, the cumulative `_sum` must be zero
   - The left and right neighbors of the challenged index must be consistent with the proof of this index.

 ##### checkRootHashStatus
 Arguments:
- -`_proposer` (address) - the root hash proposer's address
+  - `_proposer` (address) - the root hash proposer's address

 Checks root hash proposal.
 If time is out and there is unanswered challenges proposal is rejected.
 If time to submit new challenges is over and there is no unanswered challenges, root hash is accepted.